 - 10. What method does CDPH use to prioritize lead inspection request?
-Scheduling of inspections and case management services are based on the child's age, if the person is pregnant, and the level of lead in blood test results.
-Priority is given to pregnant persons and very young children (3 years & younger) with an elevated blood lead level. - 11.
+Scheduling of inspections and case management services are based on the child's age, pregnant woman, and the lead blood test results.
+Priority is given to pregnant woman and very young children (3 years & younger) with an elevated blood lead level. - 11.
 What activities or interventions are provided by CDPH Lead Case Management?
 CDPH Case management activities are provided by or monitored by CDPH Public Health Nurses (Registered Nurses).
 The public health nurse is responsible for coordinating and overseeing the services required to reduce venous BLL's below 5ug/dL in children up to age 16 and pregnant women residing within the city of Chicago.
-These activities include tracing the case, home visiting to interview, educate, and counsel the pregnant person, parent or guardian of the case regarding lead poisoning, nutrition, developmental screening, information on hazard reduction, referral for early intervention services, referral to primary care provider for medical treatment and follow-up testing if indicated, and to initiate referrals for environmental investigation. - 12.
-How can pregnant people or individuals with a child or children over age 6 request a home lead inspection with no blood lead test required?
+These activities include tracing the case, home visiting to interview, educate, and counsel the pregnant person, parent or guardian of the case regarding lead poisoning, nutrition, developmental screening, information on hazard reduction, referral for early intervention services, referral to primary care provider for medical treatment and follow-up testing if indicated, and to initiate referrals for environmental investigation.